Regent Street railway station

-Regent Street railway station, formerly known as the Mortuary railway station, was a railway station on Sydney's Rookwood Cemetery railway line.
-Funeral trains departed from the station, bound for Rookwood Cemetery.
+Regent Street railway station, formerly the Mortuary railway station, is a railway station in Sydney from which funeral trains departed for the Rookwood Cemetery railway line serving Rookwood Cemetery.
 The station found later use as a part of Sydney Yard.

-The ornate Gothic building is still standing on the western side of Sydney Yard at Chippendale, close to Central railway station and Railway Square.
+The ornate Gothic station stands on the western side of Sydney Yard at Chippendale, close to Central railway station and Railway Square.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened as Mortuary on 29 June 1869.
-At some point, its name was changed to Regent Street, after the street on which it is located.
+From 1938, it was known as Regent Street, after the street on which it is located.
 It has also been referred to by different names, including the Necropolis Receiving Station and the Mortuary Station.
+The track to Regent Street branches off the Rozelle–Darling Harbour Goods Line right after the line begins at Sydney Yard.

-The station was built as part of the larger Rookwood Cemetery line.
+The Mortuary station was built as part of the larger Rookwood Cemetery line.
 It was completed on 22 March 1869 but had been used since 1 January 1869.
-It was also one end of the service that ran to the Woronora General Cemetery in Sutherland, located south of Sydney, and for trains heading to Sandgate Cemetery in Newcastle.
+It was also one end of the service that ran to the Woronora Cemetery in Sutherland, located south of Sydney, and for trains heading to Sandgate Cemetery in Newcastle.

-This and the Receiving House station at Rookwood Cemetery were designed by colonial architect James Barnet in the Victorian Free Gothic style, using elements from the Venetian 13th century Gothic style.
+This and the Receiving House station at Rookwood Cemetery were designed by colonial architect James Barnet in the Victorian Free Gothic style, using elements from the Venetian 13th-century Gothic style.
 Principal sculptors Thomas Ducket and Henry Apperly worked on the elaborate carvings that were a feature of the stations, including angels, cherubs, and gargoyles.
 Although both buildings were designed to look like churches, both in structure and in the symbolic elements that adorned them, they were never used as places of worship.

+1938: Closure of line and renaming as Regent Street railway station

 The building was used as the terminus for funeral trains till 1938 only.
 When the rail funeral business gave way to road corteges and motor hearses, rail services were restricted to weekends, and then finally curtailed.
 On 3 April 1948, trains were withdrawn and the cemetery line closed.
 Trains left from the main terminus platforms over the final ten years of the funeral rail service.
 There being no call for the rail hearse, the Mortuary Station ceased to function in the capacity of its original purpose.

 From 14 March 1938, Mortuary Station was used for the consignment of horses and dogs, and its name changed to Regent Street.

-From February 1950 it was used as a parcels dispatch, at which time catenary wires were placed inside the rail pavilion and (apparently at this same time) the easternmost arches at either end were removed of ornament on the inner face to allow for the passage of larger rail vehicles.
+From February 1950, it was used as a parcels dispatch, at which time catenary wires were placed inside the rail pavilion and (apparently at this same time) the easternmost arches at either end were removed of ornament on the inner face to allow for the passage of larger rail vehicles.
 The sight of an electric mail vehicle standing under the arches was common in the 1950s and 1960s.